l50/starter_hack_lab/3_vulnerable_targets.md

    If you're curious, you can execute this command: `cat build/app.js` to view the contents of that particular file.

-   I encourage you to spend more time looking around later to get a better sense of how the application is running.
+   You are encouraged to spend time looking around later to get a better sense of how the application is running.

 ### Attack Methodology
-Generally, when I'm looking at a target I like to review the source code if it is made available.
-In this case, we can view the source code [here](https://github.com/bkimminich/juice-shop), since this is an open-source project.
+It can be incredibly helpful to review the source code for a target if it is made available.
+Because our target is an open-source project, we can review the source code [here](https://github.com/bkimminich/juice-shop).

 We will touch a teensy bit on finding vulnerabilities through source code review, but you should really invest time in learning it.
 It makes you a substantially better hacker.